quixio/quix-docs/docs/platform/tutorials/currency-alerting/currency-alerting.md

 To set up the CoinAPI source, follow these steps:

-1. In the [Quix Portal](https://portal.platform.quix.ai/){target=_blank}, click the `Samples` icon in the main left-hand navigation.
+1. In the [Quix Portal](https://portal.platform.quix.ai/){target=_blank}, click the `Code Samples` icon in the main left-hand navigation.

-2. In the search box on the samples page, enter "CoinAPI - Exchange Rate Feed".
+2. In the search box on the code samples page, enter "CoinAPI - Exchange Rate Feed".

    You will see the Coin API sample appear in the search results: ![CoinAPI sample](coinapi.png "CoinAPI sample")